oil on canvas, U.S. Postal Service, 2015

 These paintings come with a story and most of the main protagonists are no longer alive.

-When the paintings were finished, I gave all three of them to my friend and her son.
+When the paintings were finished, I gave them to my friend, the niece.

 “The Great Niece with Finished Work”